 The weather in Knoxville consists of hot summer and wet winters.
 Summer temperatures are typically in the high 80's and low 60's, while winters temperatures reach highs in the 50's and lows in the 30's.

-Job growth in this city has increased by 0.9% over the last year and in ten years, is predicted to have increased by 37.5%.
+Job growth in this city has decreased by -4.24% over the last year and in ten years, is predicted to have increased by 37.54%.
 Some of the larger industries in Knoxville include retail trade, healthcare and social assistance and accommodations and food services.
-The biggest companies to work for include Regal Cinemas, TeamHealth, Pilot Travel Centers, Tennessee Valley Authority, and University of Tennessee.
+The biggest companies to work for include Regal Cinemas Corp, Regal, Pilot Flying J, Team Health and First Utility District of Knox County.

 The cost of living is less than most metro areas, and is lower than the national average.
 Knoxville is the ideal city for someone looking to work, live and play in an environment that caters to a variety of different interests.
 Knoxville is also an affordable place to live, which is why people from all over find a home in its expanding city.

 There has been a 8.5% increase in median home value over the last year.
 As of 2023, the median home value is $309,237.